fbpixelPap Smear Test for Cervical Cancer Screening in Singapore | Thomson Medical

 Yes, you can get a Pap smear even if you are not sexually active.
 While the risk is lower if you have never been sexually active, cervical cancer can still occur, so a Pap test is considered a routine screening for all women with a cervix, regardless of their sexual history.

 If you have concerns about the test or your personal situation, talk to your doctor.
-They will help you figure out if the screening is right for you.
+They will help you figure out if this health screening is right for you.

 Is HPV vaccination a replacement for Pap smear tests?